k1nd0ne/MacOsSecurity/README.md

 ### Setting up a Firmware password
 We booting your system it is possible to use the MacOs firmware to boot on a usb stick for example or enter the recovery mode to format your data / reinstall mac os.
 Setting a Firmware password different from your session password prevent intruder from using this firmware with malicious intentions.
+See : https://support.apple.com/en-au/HT204455

 ## Harding Apps